lahirub99/HDL-CSI-Extraction-Tool/README.md

 With the high demand for wireless data traffic, WiFi networks have very rapid growth because they provide high throughput and are easy to deploy.
-Recently, Channel State Information (CSI) measured by WiFi networks is widely used for different sensing purposes.
+Recently, Channel State Information (CSI) measured by WiFi networks has been widely used for different sensing purposes.

 ## Orthogonal Frequency-Division Multiplexing (OFDM)